 They have a low incidence of adverse reactions, although there is a small risk of anaphylactoid reactions to CEUS (rate estimated at 1:10,000) and resuscitation facilities with emergency equipment and personnel trained in its use should be available.
-It is recommended that the patient be kept under close medical supervision during and for at least 30 minutes following administration of SonoVue[TM].
+It is recommended that the patient be kept under close medical supervision during and for at least 30 minutes following administration of SonoVueTM.
 A programme of annual basic life support training should be in place for staff, according to the RCR and SCoR Standards for the provision of an ultrasound service.

 Microbubble agents are currently not licensed in pregnancy or in children.
 However, in children they may be used either 'off label', i.e. outside of the manufacturer's marketing authorisation, or 'unlicensed', i.e. no UK licence, or being made up in a way that it was not intended to be used.
-The use of 'off label' is allowed when considered 'best clinical practice' according to the Specialist Pharmacy Service (2018) document Medicines Matters: A guide to mechanisms for the prescribing, supply and administration of medicines (in England).
+The use of 'off label' is allowed when considered 'best clinical practice' according to the Specialist Pharmacy Service (2018) document England).